Morgan Stanley to buy E*Trade Financial in $13 billion deal

 (Reuters) - Morgan Stanley (MS.N) said on Thursday it would buy discount brokerage E*Trade Financial Corp (ETFC.O) in an all-stock deal worth about $13 billion, the biggest deal by a Wall Street bank since the financial crisis.

-The deal will help Morgan Stanley boost its wealth management unit, a business that Chief Executive Officer James Gorman has been trying grow to help it ride out weak periods for trading and investment banking.
+The deal will help Morgan Stanley boost its wealth management unit, a business that Chief Executive Officer James Gorman has been trying to build out to insulate the bank from weak periods for trading and investment banking.

-E*TRADE has over 5.2 million client accounts with over $360 billion of retail client assets, adding to Morgan Stanley’s existing 3 million client relationships and $2.7 trillion of client assets.
+Morgan Stanley will get E*Trade’s more than 5.2 million client accounts and $360 billion of retail client assets as part of the deal.
+The brokerage’s CEO, Mike Pizzi, will continue to run the business following the merger.

+“E*Trade represents an extraordinary growth opportunity for our Wealth Management business and a leap forward in our Wealth Management strategy,” Gorman said.

 E*Trade shareholders will receive 1.0432 Morgan Stanley shares for each share as part of the deal.
 That translates to $58.74 per share - a premium of 30.7% to the last closing price of E*Trade shares.